Nation unites in a day of reflection to mark fifth anniversary of Covid-19

 Lynn Jones fought back tears as she remembered her “fit and healthy” 66-year-old husband Gareth, “a loved principal” in their hometown of Stoke on Trent, who died after “spending seven weeks in hospital battling the virus on his own”.

-She told those gathered that at the London event that in April 2021, there were 152,816 hearts marking a Covid tragedy and now there are 247,553 hearts.
+She told those gathered at the London event that in April 2021, there were 152,816 hearts on the wall marking a Covid tragedy and now there are 247,553 hearts.

 “It is a message to those across the water that this is what happens when you get it wrong.
 It should stay as a constant reminder of the impact of government decisions.”

-Well wishers at the National Memorial Arboretum in Burton-on-Trent heard a new poem from the writer, poet, broadcaster and former Children’s Laureate Michael Rosen.
+“It is important for us to be here to represent all of those faces on the wall and to be among like-minded people, some of whom are very angry and upset.”

+Writer, poet, broadcaster and former Children’s Laureate Michael Rosen later said it was “an honour” to have been part of the event in Burton-on-Trent, where he read a new poem and people got to share their feelings about what happened.

-He was rushed to hospital with Covid and put into an induced coma in intensive care for 48 days.
+Mr Rosen, who was rushed to hospital with Covid and put into an induced coma in intensive care for 48 days, said: “A shadow passed over us and hundreds of thousands of people felt the sudden and unexpected loss of loved ones.

+He added: “Thanks to the expertise and care I received, I came through, but I look back over my shoulder and think of those who didn’t.

+“They were people who were with me in hospital or who didn’t even get to hospital – companions of a sort.
+We owe it to them and their families to remember them.”

 A choir sang and a poem was read to take people into a minute’s silence at the reflection event in Glasgow Green.